D-Robotics/hobot_llm/README.md

 sudo tar -xf llm_model.tar.gz -C /opt/tros/${TROS_DISTRO}/lib/hobot_llm/
 ```

 At the same time, change the reserved memory size of BPU to 1.7GB.
-Refer to [TODO]() for the setting method.
+Refer to [srpi-config](https://developer.d-robotics.cc/rdk_doc/System_configuration/srpi-config#performance-options) for the setting method.

 After rebooting, adjust the CPU's highest frequency to 1.5GHz and set the scheduling mode to `performance`, using the following commands: